 2. Know the Nature of the Product

 For me, this is one trait that every designer should possess.
-I was into food business, more specifically pastry so the web designer created one with details related to baking and sweets.
+I was into the food business, a more specifically pastry so the web designer created one with details related to baking and sweets.
 Understanding what the product is all about would guide the designer as to which elements are welcome in the logo concept and which are irrelevant.
-In addition, this would also help in choosing the colors.
-For example, a lot of dark colors wouldn’t be appropriate for a children’s party-related business.
+In addition, this would also help in choosing the colours.
+For example, a lot of dark colours wouldn’t be appropriate for a children’s party-related business.

 3. Keep it simple.

 A simple, well-coordinated logo is easier to recognise compared to one with a lot of details that do not seem to be connected.
 For mine, I requested that the name of my product should be clearly visible even with some other details present in the logo.
 And he delivered such request.

 4. Make Suggestions

 Although I gave specific instructions to the web designer, I was very glad that he was bold enough to express his personal suggestions in a very respectful manner.
 I wanted a bit of an artsy font for my logo but he told me that a more straight forward on might be more appropriate if I wanted visibility and I wanted to leave an impression to my buyers.

 5. Meet the Deadline

 In my job posting, I clearly stated that the design had to be finished in three days as I needed to have the printed for the launching.
 I knew it was quite a short amount of time but since we agreed to it, the designer had everything readied right on schedule.
 And for that, I gave him a bonus.